-Victoria Sabula joins The AECF as the Chief Executive Officer (CEO) to provide leadership and guidance in the implementation of The AECF strategy that seeks to enhance a prosperous and enterprising rural Africa.
+Victoria Sabula is the Chief Executive Officer (CEO) of the AECF.
+She provides leadership and guidance in the implementation of The AECF strategy that seeks to enhance a prosperous and enterprising rural Africa.

-Prior to joining The AECF, Victoria served as AGRA’s General Counsel and Corporation Secretary providing strategic oversight on legal advisory, compliance, risk management and governance for AGRA’s programmatic activities across sub-Sahara Africa.
-During her time at AGRA she actively managed the transition of The AECF from a project within AGRA to an independent subsidiary.
-Due to her involvement in the transition she has intimate knowledge of the operations of The AECF.
+Prior to joining the AECF, Victoria served as the Alliance for a Green Revolution’s (AGRA) General Counsel and Corporation Secretary, providing strategic oversight on legal advisory, compliance, risk management and governance for AGRA’s programmatic activities across sub-Saharan Africa.
+During her time at AGRA, she actively managed the transition of the AECF from a project within AGRA to an independent subsidiary, a process that bequeathed her intimate knowledge into the operations of the AECF.

-Victoria is passionate about innovative finance and believes in the potential it has to transform the lives of Africa’s rural communities.
+Victoria is passionate about innovative finance and believes in its potential to transform the lives of Africa’s rural communities.

-Peter Ngigi is the Director of Operations at the AECF where he provides leadership and oversight of core functions including Finance, HR, ICT, Procurement and Grants Compliance Management.
+Peter Ngigi is the Director of Operations at the AECF where he provides leadership and oversight of core functions including Finance, Human Resource, Information & Communication Technologies, Procurement and Grants Compliance Management.
 A visionary leader with exceptional management skills, Peter has a knack for directing company operations to maximise operational and financial efficiencies.
 For over 15 years, he has supported companies to unlock their potential having worked with multi-donor funded, development programmes in East and Southern Africa.

-Prior to joining The AECF, he served as Regional Director at Global Communities (formerly CHF International) where he managed an evolving portfolio of donor funded programmes.
-He has also held various leadership positions at the African Wildlife Foundation (AWF), International Gorilla Conservation program (IGCP) and Association of Christian Resource Organisations Serving Sudan (ACROSS).
+Prior to joining the AECF, he served as Regional Director at Global Communities (formerly CHF International) where he managed an evolving portfolio of donor-funded programmes.
+He has also held various leadership positions at the African Wildlife Foundation (AWF), International Gorilla Conservation Programme (IGCP) and Association of Christian Resource Organisations Serving Sudan (ACROSS).